-For more information on MNT, please see Policy 403-1149 - Medical Nutrition Therapy.
+For more information on MNT and a more detailed list of diagnoses covered, please see Policy 403-1149- Medical Nutrition Therapy.

 Alliance members and both contracted and non-contracted providers may access the Alliance Dispute and Grievance Process at any time.
 To download the necessary forms, go to the Form Library.